coolinmc6/cm-blog/README.md

 **Next Steps:**
 - Add delete button to PostsShow XX
 - style the Add Post form better XX
-- About Page linking to my other projects
+- About Page linking to my other projects XX
 - Main image for front page
+- Styling for each of the pages
+- Deploy to GitHub